Skip to content

 After I returned home from the Marine Corps, working at the Valero refinery gave me the opportunity to provide for my family.
 Now, the Panhandle winds fuel a new era of renewable energy.
 Texas leads the nation in oil and gas and renewable energy production.
 As Land Commissioner, I will ensure that our energy resources are leveraged to ensure the greatest return from oil, gas, and renewable energy companies.
 We can keep the energy industry strong while generating revenue to fund our public schools, aid in disaster recovery, and protect our coastlines.

-Our state faces deadly disasters too often, and under the current Land Commissioner, recovery funds have been mismanaged.
-As Land Commissioner, I will oversee disaster recovery using the Community Development Block Grant – Disaster Recovery (CDBG-DR) funds to make sure assistance reaches the people hit hardest first—working families, not just the wealthy and well-connected.
 I will also prioritize disaster mitigation through the Community Development Block Grant – Mitigation (CDBG-MIT) program, strengthening communities and infrastructure to reduce the impact of future storms and floods.
-By improving transparency, speed, and fairness in both recovery and prevention, we can help Texans build stronger, safer, and more resilient communities.
+By improving transparency, speed, and fairness in both recovery and prevention, we can help Texans rebuild stronger, safer, and more resilient communities.

 I am a product of the public school system, my wife is a school district employee, and my children are attending public school.
 I am a proud supporter of Texas public schools.